truecharts/website/docs/manual/SCALE/guides/cnpg-migration-guide.md

 ## Install cloudnative-pg

-1. Install cloudnative-pg from the operator train, wait for it to go ACTIVE.
+1. Install cloudnative-pg from the system train, wait for it to go ACTIVE.

 ## Prepare CNPG Apps